 My two sisters after me were entering 4th grade and kindergarten, and my littlest sister was 3 years old.

-I would say the most challenging part of homeschooling (from my perspective as a child) was making good friends my own age (homeschooling wasn’t quite as widespread in our area when we were first starting out, and so most of the children in our co-op and homeschool group were quite a bit younger than I was).
+I would say the most challenging part of homeschooling (from my perspective as a child) was making good friends my own age.
+Homeschooling wasn’t very widespread in our area when we were first starting out, so most of the children in our co-op and homeschool group were quite a bit younger than I was.
+I always had my sisters, though, and made friends as I got older.

-I look back with fond memories that spur me on to homeschool my own children (and create this homeschooling blog!).
+I look back with fond memories that spur me on to homeschool my own children (and share about homeschooling on this blog!).

-So in no particular order, here are ten reasons why I loved being homeschooled as a child.
+So in no particular order, I want to share ten reasons why I loved being homeschooled as a child.

 Pin for later!